-The carrying amounts of tangible and intangible assets are assessed at each statement of financial position date to determine whether any assets are impaired.
-Where there is evidence of impairment the asset value is written down to the impaired amount and the loss is recognised in net profit or loss for the period.
+The carrying amounts of tangible and intangible assets are assessed at each reporting date to determine whether any assets are impaired.
+Where there is evidence of impairment the asset value is written down to the recoverable amount and the loss is recognised in net profit or loss for the period.
 If in subsequent periods the impairment loss reverses the carrying value of the asset is increased but limited to the original carrying value prior to impairment.
-The revaluation amount is recognised in net profit or loss for the period.
+The revaluation is recognised in profit or loss for the period.